tmenier/Flurl/testable-http.md

     .Times(1);
 ````

-`Times(n)` allows you to assert that the call was made a specific number of times, otherwise the assertion passes when there are one or more matches in the call log.
+`Times(n)` allows you to assert that the call was made a specific number of times; otherwise, the assertion passes when one or more matching calls were made.

 Here again, you have lower-level access when the fluent methods aren't enough.
 In this case, to the call log: